panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 > The *dispatch* is a special function that dispatches an action object.

-The dispatch function is created for your by the `useReducer()` hook:
+The dispatch function is created for you by the `useReducer()` hook:

 ```javascript
 const [state, dispatch] = useReducer(reducer, initialState);